reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     Error: EPERM: operation not permitted, open 'C:\Program Files\nodejs\pnpm.ps1'

 Try running the CMD or the IDEA as administrator.
+After that, try this command...

+    yarn init -2

+Suddenly, OMG!
+Too many things make us annoyed.

+    yarn : 이 시스템에서 스크립트를 실행할 수 없으므로 C:\P    rogramFiles\nodejs\yarn.ps1 파일을 로드할 수 없습니다.
+    ...
+    + FullyQualifiedErrorId : UnauthorizedAccess

+Let's run Windows PowerShell app as administrator, too.

+    > ExecutionPolicy
+    Restricted
+    > Set-ExecutionPolicy Unrestricted
+    (type this) y
+    > ExecutionPolicy
+    Unrestricted

+After solving the error, *yarn init -2* will output something like this on the IDEA terminal.

+    {
+        name: '008-Spring-Boot-With-React-JS',
+        packageManager: 'yarn@3.2.2'
+    }

+Use this to update Yarn to the latest version.

+    yarn set version stable

 ## Issues
 ### Base Path is Not Working